ruuda/hoff/doc/installing.md

    256-bit secret that doesn’t require any character to be escaped in the json file.

-There are two global options too:
+There are a few global options too:

  * *Port*: The port at which the webhook server is exposed.
-TODO: allow using 80 and 443 via systemd socket activation.
-Or use a reverse proxy anyway.
+The systemd unit ensures that the daemon has permissions to run on priviliged ports (such as 80 and 443) without having to run as root.
+ * *TLS*: Can be used to make the server serve https instead of insecure http.
+   See the [TLS guide](tls.md) for more details.
  * *StateFile*: The path to the file where the daemon saves its state, so it can remember the set of open pull requests across restarts.
 The default `/home/git/state.json` is fine.
 TODO: urge to back up this file regularly.